• Our regular programming will begin Sunday, August 25, 2024 and continue through to May 18th, 2025.

 • Two worship services are offered most Sundays at 9:00am and 11:30am.
-Youth Religious Education and Adult Learning is offered at 10:15am.
+Youth Religious Education and Adult Learning are offered at 10:15am.

 • Nursery care is provided during both services and the education hour.